web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 Ensure everything you expect from the LLM is visible in the screenshot.

-### LLMs can NOT tell the exact number like coords or hex-color, give it some choices
+### LLMs can NOT tell the exact number like coords or hex-style color, give it some choices

 For example: